 Root Beer Worms

-- Pros: These candies are all natural.
-The color and flavor is obtained from an all natural root beer.
+- Pros: These candies are all-natural.
+The color and flavor are obtained from an all-natural root beer.
 The flavor is wonderful and the color is perfect for creating realistic worms.

 - Cons: These candies lack the health benefits of those made with real fruit juice, and are not as colorful or flavorful as the Jello worms.

 - Pros: These gummy worms have a very intense, bright flavor and are brightly colored.
 They do not have any high fructose corn syrup, and use fruit juice and sugar as sweeteners.